Akkatecture/Documentation/content/docs/walkthrough/your_first_aggregate.md

     - csharp
     - dotnet
 ---
-On analysis of the business requirements, it is apparent that the main aggregate entity that exists under the `Bank` domain is a `BankAccount`.
-The bank account aggregate needs the ability to be `Created` and to `Send Money` to other `BankAccounts`.
-Inversely, `BankAccount`'s need to also `Receive Money`.
-Lets call our aggregate responsible for holding bank account state the `AccountAggregate`.
+On analysis of the business requirements, it is apparent that the main aggregate entity that exists under the `Bank` domain context is an `Account`.
+The account aggregate needs the ability to be `Opened` and to `Transfer Money` to other `Account`s.
+Inversely, `Account`s need to also `Receive Money`.
+Lets call our aggregate responsible for representing an account the `AccountAggregate`.

 ## The Account Aggregate